-Moto X expected to hit other carriers 'in days," Developer Editions coming soon tooAlex Wagner - Deputy Managing Editor, News Desk
+Moto X expected to hit other carriers 'in days," Developer Editions coming soon tooAlex Wagner - Editorial Director of News and Content

 The Moto X officially landed on AT&T's shelves today, making the big blue carrier the first in the U.S. to offer Motorola's new flagship.
 None of the other operators that are slated to carry the Moto X have offered any insight as to when they'll start selling it, but according to one Motorola executive, non-AT&T customers won't be Moto X-less for long.